 - continue to enhance cash management forecasting methodologies and tools.
 Aim to increase returns on investments when interests rates are low and signal issues relating to cash-flow early - continue to review Corporate Overhead Allocations and Activity Based Costing (ABC) methodologies.
-Aim to ensure commercialised business pricing, cost-recovery and commercial fees are premised on full cost pricing principles - investigate and measure the potential impacts resulting from further water reform and State bulk water pricing reviews - further develop the grants management process by establishing strong relationships with State and Federal stakeholders - explore opportunities for alternate funding mechanisms to support business areas and reduce the burden on current and future ratepayers
+Aim to ensure commercialised business pricing, cost-recovery and commercial fees are premised on full cost pricing principles - investigate and measure the potential impacts resulting from further State Government bulk water pricing reviews - ensure the Redlands Planning Scheme is congruent with requirements set out in the South East Queensland Regional Plan (Plan).
+Monitor development outcomes and consider deviations from Redlands Planning Scheme in future amendments to the scheme - further develop the grants management process by establishing strong relationships with State and Federal stakeholders - explore opportunities for alternate funding mechanisms (SEQ City Deals etc.) to support business areas and reduce the burden on current and future ratepayers